HOME • SEARCH • EMAIL • ABOUT

 Ocimum tashiroi Hayata

-Basilicum polystachyon (L.) Moench is an accepted nam.
-The Plant List
+Basilicum polystachyon (L.) Moench is an accepted species.
+KEW: Plants of the World Online

 Pansi-pansi is a shared common name for several species of plant: (1) Pansi-pansi (Leucas aspera), sula-sulasihan (2) Salita (Leucas lavandulifolia) (3) Gatas-gatas (Euphorbia hirta) (Bik.)
 (4) Botonesan (Hyptis capitata) (Bik.)
 (5) Loktokong (Moschosma polystachyum)(Tag.)
 (6) Suob-kabayo (Hyptis suaveolens), pansipansian (Tag.).